TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-features-recurrences-recurrencepatternhelper.md

 *
-            The second parameter is an
+            The second parameter is an __out__ parameter.
+This is the parsed pattern.

 Consider the serialized string from the previous example: __FREQ=DAILY;COUNT=10;INTERVAL=3;BYDAY=MO,TU,WE,TH,FR__.
 If you want to produce a recurrence pattern from that string, invoke the __TryParseRecurrencePattern__ method like in the example below.